SSIS Slowly Changing Dimension Type 1

 SSIS Slowly Changing Dimension Type 1 - 11

-STEP 8 – Fixed and Changing Attribute Options: This page has two options, and we already explained the first option in Slowly Changing Dimension Type 0 article.
+STEP 8 – Fixed and Changing Attribute Options: This page has two options, and we already explained the first option in the Slowly Changing Dimension Type 0 article.
 We will explain the second option in the next article.

 SSIS Slowly Changing Dimension Type 1 - 12